-Going for snowboarding is fun, having a dog or a cat is sweet and complete for your life.
-But then how to keep your pet happy when you go for skiing or snowboarding may be a headache since it is forbidden to bring your dog or cat to go for your riding with you.
+Going for snowboarding is fun, having a dog is sweet and complete for your life.
+But then how to keep your pet happy when you go skiing or snowboarding may be a headache since it is forbidden to bring your dog to go for your riding with you.

 As a snowboarder and the owner of two dogs, I would like to share with you some useful tips about how to take care of your pet when you go hit the big white mountain with your skis or snowboard.